PiyushRaj927/piyushraj927.github.io/content/posts/C4GT-WarpSQL/index.md

 ---

-In this blog post, I'm excited to share my incredible journey with the C4GT 2023 program Before diving into the details, let's begin with a brief introduction to C4GT, straight from their website:
+In this blog post, I'm excited to share my incredible journey with the C4GT 2023 program Before diving into the details, let's begin with a brief introduction to C4GT, their [website](https://www.codeforgovtech.in/) provides an excellent summary

 >Code for GovTech (C4GT) is a unique program aimed at creating India's first active open-source  community of coders that can build and contribute to global Digital Public Goods.

 ## The Selection Process

 My journey with C4GT began when a friend introduced me to the program.
-I started by contributing to the WarpSQL project, resolving open tickets.
+I started by contributing to the [WarpSQL](https://github.com/Samagra-Development/WarpSQL/) project, resolving open tickets.
 As I grew more confident with the project, I decided to submit my project proposal.
 I was thrilled to be selected as a contributor for the project, and it has been an enriching experience ever since.

 ## The Close-Knit Community